 For our furry guests we provide doggy beds, water and food dishes, toys and treats.
 Did we mention that dogs can hike with you - off leash?

-OUTSIDE: The front and back decks provide complete privacy, serenity, bird watching, reading, barbecuing, sunbathing or doing absolutely nothing.
-There’s even a rock fire pit off the back deck for roasting marshmallows and hot dogs under a star-filled summer sky.
+OUTSIDE: The front and back decks provide complete privacy, serenity, bird watching, reading, (gas) barbecuing, sunbathing or doing absolutely nothing.
 The meadow areas surrounding the cabin, and long driveway, are perfect for throwing a ball for your furry friend.

 LOCATION: The cabin is situated 4 hours east of the Bay Area (just off Hwy 4) in one of the last remaining unspoiled wilderness areas of the high Sierras.
 It is 45 miles east of Murphy's, 22 miles east of Arnold, 1.5 miles from the town of Bear Valley, and 3.5 miles from Lake Alpine.
 Even though the cabin is less than a mile off Hwy 4, you'll feel like you’re hundreds of miles away from civilization.